GridlockNetwork/Resources/whitepapers/readme.md

 ### Multiparty ECDSA TSS

 ECDSA is a standardized signing algorithm that is widely used in TLS, code signing and cryptocurrency, it is used to sign transactions of bitcoins.
 It is based on  Elliptic-curve cryptography.
 Securely computing ECDSA in a distributed manner, also known as Threshold signing, is needed for protection of the signing key by sharing the key with multiple parties and thus preventing one party from accessing it.

+The Gridlock Vault will utilize a secure "full-threshold" protocol for multiparty ECDSA.
+Full-threshold means that any t-out-of-n parties can sign thus this protocol would enable distributed signing and key-generation for any number of parties that are involved.

 ## Advanced Features